Androphonomania/randallsounds/ABOUT.md

-# Death Sound Randomizer
+# All Sound Randomizer

-Death sound randomizer from mhv5 made in geode
+Sound randomizer from mhv7 made in geode
 Report bugs or suggest features on the github repo

-FOLDER LOCATION:
-%localappdata%/GeometryDash/geode/mods/adam_729.randdeathsounds/deathsounds
+LOCATION OF FOLDERS:
+%localappdata%/GeometryDash/geode/mods/arigi.randallsounds

+Make the folders of the sound names that you want to randomize individually and then drop the files of the sounds for the original ones in the folders.

+Example:
+arigi.randallsounds/achievement_01.ogg/newAchievementSound1.ogg
+arigi.randallsounds/achievement_01.ogg/newAchievementSound2.wav
+arigi.randallsounds/achievement_01.ogg/et-cetera.mp3
+arigi.randallsounds/explode_11.ogg/deathSoundCool.ogg
+arigi.randallsounds/menuLoop.mp3/itEvenWorksWithTheMainMenuSong.mp3

 Supported audio types (OGG FILES RECOMMENDED):
 .ogg